Paris Saint-Germain ends Lyon's stranglehold on Women's Champions League - KION546

 With the tie finely balanced and PSG heading through to the semifinals on the away goals rule, Lyon began to press relentlessly in search of a winner.

-For all the pressure that teams had put Lyon under in the Champions League over recent years, there seemed to be an aura of invisibility that hovered around this team.
+For all the pressure that teams had put Lyon under in the Champions League over recent years, there seemed to be an aura of invincibility that hovered around this team.

 In the dying moments of the game, it looked as though Lyon would indeed continue its remarkable winning streak in this competition.